staudenmeir/eloquent-has-many-deep/README.md

 ### HasOneDeep

-Use the `HasOneDeep` relationship if you only want to retrieve a single related instance:
+Define a `HasOneDeep` relationship if you only want to retrieve a single related instance:

 ```php
 class Country extends Model